Jasper

 headlines, that could take years to surpass.
 Over the last six

-decades, Jasper Johns has created approximately 30
+decades, Jasper Johns has created approximately 30 paintings, 14 prints and 50 drawings and works on paper using the

-iconic Flag image in different ways, shapes, colors, sizes, forms and
+iconic flag image in different ways, shapes, colors, sizes, forms and

 colors.

-In addition to Red, White and Blue Flags, Jasper Johns has created:
+In addition to red, white and blue flags, Jasper Johns has created:

-- Flags in Green and Orange
+- Flags in green and orange

-- Flags in Shades of Gray and Black
+- Flags in shades of gray and black

-- All White Flags
+- All white flags

-Like the Artist’s Targets, Maps, Numbers, and Alphabets, the American
+Like the artist’s Targets, Maps, Numbers, and Alphabets, the American

-Flag fulfilled Jasper John's interest in depicting "things the mind
+flag fulfilled Jasper John's interest in depicting "things the mind

 already knows”, pre-determined, recognizable images that allowed the

-Artist to focus on surface and execution rather than subject matter.
+artist to focus on surface and execution rather than subject matter.

-"It has been suggested that the American Flag in Jasper Johns Work is
+"It has been suggested that the American flag in Jasper Johns work is

 an autobiographical